alfdav/TempFox/README.md

 # 🦊 TempFox

 ## Description
 TempFox is a streamlined Python tool that manages AWS credentials and automates CloudFox security checks.
-It elegantly handles both long-term (AKIA) and temporary (ASIA) AWS credentials, offering robust token validation and credential management.
+It elegantly handles both long-term (AKIA) and temporary (ASIA) AWS credentials.

 ```
   _____                   _____